 Part of sustainable living is doing what you can to reduce your impact on the environment, while also producing what you need in order to live.
 One way to do this could be as simple as growing a garden in place of a lawn, but then again, how to do it properly can be anything but simple.
 There are methods and habits you need to get into in order to get the most benefit with the minimal impact on the environment, but it is certainly doable for most.

 You could also consider starting a community composting project that you can use to help provide that same fuel for your own off grid community.
 That would take more work and investment to get started, but it could be well worth it if you happen to live in an off-grid community already.

 It is also something that you need to commit to.
-Starting a garden and then neglecting it has a negative impact on carbon emissions, and of course, leaves you stuck buying more of your own food instead of having it available from your garden, be it peppers, lettuce, or even a simple herb garden, having fresh grown easily available just by going out to your garden or the community garden/farm is not just something you can be proud of, but it means you are more self-reliant.
+Starting a garden and then neglecting it, has a negative impact on carbon emissions, and of course, leaves you stuck buying more of your own food instead of having it available from your garden.
+Be it peppers, lettuce, or even a simple herb garden, having freshly grown food easily available just by going out to your garden or the community garden/farm is not just something you can be proud of, but it means you are more self-reliant.